 Does the government just not care about “the little guy”?

 It depends on the party in power or who in the CRA is dealing with your case.
 Some caseworkers are aggressive, and some are sympathetic.
 But there’s a sense that the CRA is going after the smaller fish.
 Why?
 Because they’re more easily intimidated, or they don’t have tax lawyers.
 In fact, last year our organization got a call from the CRA.
 According to their calculations, we owed $5.10 in GST because we had $34.70 in sales for the year.
 I had to remind them that a non-profit only pays GST if it earns over $50,000 in a year.
 It was funny, but it was also a little taste of what some individuals and small businesses are up against.

-What’s one thing you would improve about Canada’s tax system if you were in charge?
+What’s one thing you would improve about the tax system in Canada if you were in charge?

 I would make it more like Norway’s, for example.
 The Norwegian Tax Administration prepares people’s tax returns and then sends them to their citizens to see if they want to make changes.
 It can take Canadians up to eight hours to prepare or file their taxes, and they may miss deductions they’re entitled to.
 The government has a lot of the information on file already that would help them do it faster and better.
 Canadians are a fair-minded people.
 They’re happy to pay for public services, but if they see the system as unfair, they’ll be less inclined to contribute their share of taxes, and the whole system falls apart.

 Canadians for Tax Fairness is a non-profit organization that advocates for fair and progressive tax policies.

 Next, find out 12 things you’re not claiming on your taxes (but should be).